 Source: Hotjar

 Hotjar is a user testing and behaviour analytics software that combines multiple UX tools in one.
-One of them is website feedback collection!
-Feedback analysis and reporting are not available (aside from exporting data to XLS or CSV).
-However, users can create heatmaps, user recordings (e.g. tracking sessions) and customisable surveys and feedback polls with this software.
+One of them is website feedback collection in the form of simple online surveys.
+Additionally, users can create heatmaps, user recordings (e.g. tracking sessions) and somewhat customisable feedback forms and polls with this software.

 Standout features